Ninu Cremona: Research work

 He wrote a number of biographies, but the principal one used by other researchers to expand upon is Mikiel Anton Vassalli u Żminijietu (1937), which was translated by May Butcher, Vassalli and his times in 1940.
 Among other biographies, Rużar Briffa published in Il-Malti of June 1963, the year in which the poet died gives an interesting insight into the establishment of L-Għaqda tal-Malti (Università) which had been established by Rużar Briffa and Ġużè Bonnici in 1931.

 Honours

 In 1964 he received the gold medal Ġużè Muscat Azzopardi and on the June 4, 1960 was honoured by the Royal University of Malta with the degree D.Litt.
 Honoris Causa in Literature for his great contribution in the sphere of literature, grammar and science of the Maltese language.
 On September 21, 1969 he was awarded the Silver Medal of Merit by the Confederation of Civic Councils.
 On the 40th anniversary of his death, an exhibition of his life and work was organised in the Banca Giuratale.

 Last days

 He spent his last few months in the small island of Gozo where he had been born.
-He died on Tuesday January 4, 1972 at the venerable age of 91 years.
+He died on 4 January 1972 aged 91 years.
 All the Maltese newspapers and many magazines honoured him by detailed appreciations of his works, amongst which was the specialised Leħen il-Malti issue number 18 in 1973.